 When we want to spend time outdoors, its natural that we want to linger on our patios, porches and decks.
 They are a natural gathering place to enjoy the outdoors with our friends and family, or even for a quiet Sunday afternoon with a lemonade and a book.
 So it makes sense to want to make those spaces as nice as our budgets will allow!
 Don’t relegate your outdoor rooms to be the last space you design for living.
 These DIY ideas for patios, porches and decks will help you to create a space you want to be in whenever the weather allows!
 (For us, it pretty much has to be blowing snow or a dust storm to keep us inside!)

-Learn how to beef up those front porch columns from Anne (and Kenny!) at ‘Planting Sequoias’.
+Learn how to beef up those front porch columns, above, from Anne (and Kenny!) at ‘Planting Sequoias’.
 Not only does it improve your curb appeal, it makes the porch feel more grounded and comfortable.
 This is something most of us can do, and can your columns be too beefy?

 Caitlin from ‘Desert Domicile‘ posted this DIY corner storage bench in the ‘Home Depot Blog’.
 We love the modern lines of this project, and who doesn’t need more storage?
 This is waaayyyy cheaper than buying a set like this at a specialty store.
 Detailed tutorial with photos.
 Love!